Percutaneous Endoscopic Gastrostomy (PEG)

 Tell the physician if you have a lung or heart condition, a bleeding tendency or if you are allergic to any medications.

-- If you have diabetes and use insulin, you may need to adjust the dosage of insulin the day of the procedure.
+- If you have diabetes and use insulin, you may need to adjust the dosage of insulin the day of the test.
 Your primary physician will help you with this adjustment.
 Bring your diabetes medication with you so you can take it after the procedure.

 - Tell your primary physician if you are taking blood thinning medications such as Coumadin (warfarin), Persantine (dipyridamole) or Ticlid (ticlopidine hydrochloride).
 Your primary physician may prescribe an alternate method for thinning your blood before the procedure.